kazurayam/UsingMaterialsInKatalonStudio/TS06_GlobalVariable.MATERIAL_REPOSITORY.md

     GlobalVariable.MATERIAL_REPOSITORY = mr
 ```

-The following line would look very magical:
+The following line may look magical:
 ```
 mr.putCurrentTestSuite(testSuiteId, testSuiteTimestamp)
 ```
 I will explain what it does in the 'output' section.

 Also in the method annotated with `@BeforeTestCase` we do this: